 Why The Bridle Track Must be Reopened

-- The road is a critical access route to the Macquarie River for farmers an visitors.
+- The road is a critical access route to the Macquarie River for residents and visitors.
+Without the through-road re-openeing, many kilometres of the road has/will fall into disrepair because of neglect of maintenance.

 - The road is of great heritage significance, dating back to the 1850 goldfields.

-- Large numbers of 4WD visitors and campers previously used the road for recreation.
-The closure of the through road has virtually eliminated tourism to the Bruinbun area, and impacted very negatively on the economy of Hill End and Bathurst area.
+- Large numbers of 4WD visitors and campers previously used the road for recreation and have become very angry by the closure of the through road.
+This has virtually eliminated tourism to the area, and impacted very negatively on the economy of Hill End and Bathurst.

 Who are We?